lukehsiao/BYU_Bomberman/README.md

         - Ensure you have some level files in the ./Bombermaaan/Levels directory (may need to download separately).
         - Change to directory ./Bombermaaan and type LD_LIBRARY_PATH=../RESGEN ./Bombermaaan to run.
     ● If the RaspberryPi is not properly shutdown, its SD card may be corrupted.
+        - You can simply use Win32DiskImager to load the "PiBackup" image onto the 8GB SD card which you can download at www.immerse.byu.edu/BombermanDisplay/PiBackup
+        - Or, if you want to go from scratch..
-        - If you need to re-setup the SD card first install the latest version of Raspian
+            - First install the latest version of Raspian
             - Download the source files in Bombermaaan/
             - Follow instructions in previous bullet to compile from Source
             - Open a terminal and run mkdir ~/.config/autostart
             - Then, run touch ~/.config/autostart/Bomberman.desktop
             - Then, open Bomberman.desktop and paste in the following:
                   [Desktop Entry]
                   Version=1.0
                   Type=Application
                   Name=Bomberman
                   Exec=./Bomberman.sh
                   Path=/home/pi
                   Terminal=false
                   StartupNotify=false
            - Finally, create a Bomberman.sh and place it in /home/pi and paste in: echo "Opening Bomberman..." cd /home/pi/Bombermaaan_Linux/Bombermaaan/Bombermaaan/ LD_LIBRARY_PATH=../RESGEN ./Bombermaaan
-       - This requires that the source files are placed in the "Bombermaaan_Linux" folder in home/pi/ and it is already compile.
+           - This requires that the source files are placed in the "Bombermaaan_Linux" folder in home/pi/ and it is already compiled.

 ------------------------------------------------------------------------------------
 FUTURE UPGRADES: